Cyber4All/terraform-cyber4all-catalog/modules/alb/README.md

 	 hosted_zone_name  = string

+	 # The VPC ID where the ALB will be created.
+	 vpc_id  = string

 	 # The ids of the subnets that the ALB can use to source its IP.
 	 vpc_subnet_ids  = list(string)